Undergraduate Research Assistantship (URA) program

-The David Cheriton School of Computer Science offers opportunities to exceptional students through the Undergraduate Research Assistant (URA) program that allows students to earn $600 a term for part-time research with a faculty member.
+The Cheriton School of Computer Science offers enrichment opportunities to exceptional students through the Undergraduate Research Assistantship (URA) program to earn $600 a term for part-time research with a faculty member.
 The money is paid once near the end of the term.

-Faculty members post openings each term so interested, eligible students can apply.
-Students can also contact faculty members if they are interested in specific research areas to see if a URA opportunity might be available.
+Faculty members post openings each term so interested and eligible students can apply.
+Students can also contact faculty members to see if they are interested in supervising a URA.

 Any student who has completed their second year in the Faculty of Mathematics with an average of at least 80% is eligible.
 Preference is given to students enrolled in Computer Science major plans.
 A student can only do one URA per term.
 A student cannot be on a co-op term while doing a URA.